-The western facing balcony is glorious in the afternoon sun, as are and the sweeping views across the Fraser River, the Old Man Range and the to the castle’s pool, sauna, spa and timber decks below.
+The western-facing balcony is glorious in the afternoon sun, with sweeping views across the Fraser River, the Old Man Range and the castle’s pool, sauna, spa and timber decks below.
+The setting makes the Strode Room a natural choice for guests wanting a castle room with balcony views and wellness facilities close at hand.

 Rates & Availability